DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SAL4.png">

 10. Use the `!address <address>` command examine the [characteristics](https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-memory_basic_information) of our heap chunk.
 Replace `<address>` with the value returned by a heap chunk, in this case we would chose the one we were writing the `B`s to so heap chunk 5's address.

     <img src="Images/SAL5.png">

    * `Base Address`: Starting address of region of memory - pages of memory.
    * `End Address`: This is the address where the current set of pages ends.
-   * `Region Size`: Size of the region (kB is Kibibytes - 1024 bytes)
+   * `Region Size`: Size of the region (kB is Kibibytes - 1024 bytes).
-   * `Region State`: State of the pages in this region of memory
+   * `Region State`: State of the pages in this region of memory.
      * `Committed`: Memory region that has been allocated and is present in physical storage - RAM memory or on disk represented in the paging memory.
      * `Reserved`: Reserved region of memory, not present in physical memory.
      * `Free`: Free page, not accessible.
    * `Protect`: Which [protections](https://learn.microsoft.com/en-us/windows/win32/memory/memory-protection-constants) are placed on this region of Virtual Memory.
-   * `Type`: The type of memory pages in the region
+   * `Type`: The type of memory pages in the region.
      * `Image`: Mapped into view an image section.
      * `Mapped`: Mapped into view of a section.
      * `Private`: Private memory regions not mapped into view of other processes.